coderedcorp/coderedcms/docs/getting_started/install.rst

     You can name your virtual environment anything you like.
 It is just for your use on your computer.

-    Learn more about virtual environments by visting the `Python documentation on virtual environments here <https://docs.python.org/3/tutorial/venv.html>`_.
+    Learn more about virtual environments by visiting the `Python documentation on virtual environments here <https://docs.python.org/3/tutorial/venv.html>`_.

     .. note::